Center for Southeast Asian Studies

 Spring lecture series

-Loyola University anthropologist Kathleen Adams will present "Toraja Families, Funerals, and Facebook: Re-Imag(in)ing an Indonesian 'House-based Society' in Transnational Times" at noon Friday, Feb.
-27, Room 110 (Honors office), Campus Life Building.
-To order an Indonesian lunch, submit an online request by 6 p.m. at CSEAS Brown Bag Lunch Order.
+No lecture this week.
+CSEAS associate Susan Russell (Anthropology) will present "Clan Politics and Criime: Challenges for the Bangasamoro Region's Transition to a Post-Conflict Zone" at noon Friday, April 3, Room 110 (Honors office), Campus Life Building.
+No Indonesian lunch for this lecture.
+Lunches will resume April 10.
+To order, submit an online request by 6 p.m. at CSEAS Brown Bag Lunch Order.
 Orders must be cancelled online by 10 a.m.
 Friday.
 Cost is $5 for students and $6 for faculty, staff and others.
 Payments may be made in cash or by check.
-For lunch details or questions, email email@example.com.
-See the Lecture Series page for complete spring schedule.
+Email email@example.com.
+See Lecture Series page for full spring schedule.

 Get your paper on

-The Southeast Asia Club has issued a call for papers for the April 25 Spring Student Conference.
+Mark your calendar for the Southeast Asia Club's April 25 Spring Student Conference.
 The conference theme is "Identity Narratives;" papers may be submitted on any Southeast Asia topic.
 The keynote speaker will be UC-Berkeley historian Penny Edwards.
-Abstracts due March 6.
-For more info, email firstname.lastname@example.org or see the CSEAS weekly bulletin.
+Email firstname.lastname@example.org or see the CSEAS weekly bulletin.

-CSEAS is seeking 31 families to open their home to either a pair of high school students or an adult leader April 5-13 for the homestay portion of this spring's Southeast Asia Youth Leadership Program (SEAYLP), April 1-26.
-Learn more about this US State Department program.
+Twenty-two area families have signed up; CSEAS is now seeking just 5 more to open their homes to a pair of high school students or an adult leader April 5-13 for the homestay portion of this spring's Southeast Asia Youth Leadership Program (SEAYLP), April 1-26.
+Learn more about this US State Department program and share the American experience.

 Help us grow for 50 more